webplatform/docs-wpd/Implementation_Patterns/index.md

 ==Behind the Scenes==

-There is ''no need'' to read this section unless you want to really roll up your sleeves and muck with our existing structure.
+'''There is ''no need'' to read this section unless you want to really roll up your sleeves and muck with our existing structure.
 This part gets messy.
-You have been warned.
+You have been warned.'''

 If you're still here, go through and read and understand the whole section above.